torikushiii/starrail-auto/README.md

 5. Add `COOKIE` with your cookie.
 6. Add `DISCORD_WEBHOOK` with your Discord webhook.
 7. Run `index.js` with `node index.js` if you want to run it indefinitely everytime the daily reset occurs.
-8. Run `check-in.js` with `node check-in.js` if you want to run it once.
+8. Run `index.js` with `node check-in.js --sign` if you want to run it once.

 # Usage
 1. Go to the Daily Check-In page [here](https://act.hoyolab.com/bbs/event/signin/hkrpg/index.html?act_id=e202303301540311).